US jury finds Google owing Sonos $32.5M in smart speaker patent lawsuit - ExBulletin

 Sonos won a limited import ban on some Google devices from the ITC last year, which Google has appealed.

-Google has responded with its own patent lawsuits in California and the ITC, accusing Sonos of incorporating tech companies’ technology into its own smart speakers.
-Sonos claimed Google’s lawsuit was an “intimidation tactic” to “crush smaller competitors.”
+Google has responded with its own patent lawsuits in California and the ITC, accusing Sonos of incorporating technology from tech companies into its smart speakers.
+Sonos alleges Google’s lawsuit is an intimidation tactic aimed at killing smaller competitors.

 Santa Barbara, Calif.-based Sonos lost nearly a fifth of its market valuation earlier this month after lowering its earnings forecast.

-The jury found that Google had infringed one of two Sonos patents at issue in the lawsuit.
-Sonos had previously sought $90 million in damages in court, and Google said in court filings that Sonos reduced the amount from $3 billion after U.S. District Judge William Alsup narrowed the case.
-Stated.

-A Google spokesperson said Friday that the lawsuit is a “narrow dispute over some very specific features that are not commonly used” and that the company is considering next steps.
-Google also said it “always developed its own technology and competed on the basis of good ideas.”
+A Google spokesperson said on Friday that the lawsuit is a narrow dispute over a highly unusual feature that isn’t commonly used, and the company is considering next steps.
+Google also said it has always developed its own technology and competed on the merits of ideas.

-A Sonos spokesperson said the ruling “reaffirms that Google is a serial infringer of our patent portfolio.”
+A Sonos spokesperson said the ruling reaffirmed that Google is a serial infringer of the company’s patent portfolio.

 |